TaigaMinato/Hello-API/README.md

 # Hello API
-This is a practice project to laern development flow (GitHub Flow, CI/CD and deployment).
+This is a practice project to learn development flow (GitHub Flow, CI/CD and deployment).

 ## How to run
 ```bash